 Treating Ativan Addiction at AToN Center

-We understand the difficulty with discontinuing drug use, and we take pride in our low staff to client ratios, allowing us to provide individualized care to all our clients.
-There are many treatment methods that can be used for addiction treatment, and we don’t use a “one size fits all” method at our facility.
+We understand the difficulty with discontinuing drug use, and we take pride in our low staff-to-client ratios, allowing us to provide individualized care to all our clients.
+Many treatment methods can be used for addiction treatment, and we don’t use a “one size fits all” method at our facility.
 We believe in the importance of getting to know our clients and allowing them to make decisions around their drug and alcohol treatment.
 We want to be there for our clients to help them make the best choice for their addiction treatment.

 The first step in getting addiction treatment is to contact one of our admission coordinators to be medically reviewed based on your circumstances.
 Our staff can assist you with determining your insurance eligibility and financial aid options.

-If you are interested in learning more about how AToN Center’s San Diego rehab center (holistic treatment, non-12 Step rehab programs, SMART Recovery etc.) can facilitate your recovery from addiction, please contact us today.
+If you want to learn more about how AToN Center’s San Diego rehab center (holistic treatment, non-12 Step rehab programs, SMART Recovery etc.) can facilitate your recovery from addiction, please contact us today

 Originally posted on November 19, 2020 @ 5:00 am